iwayvietnam/zimbra-multi-tenancy/README.md

   * This project is contributed to fill this gap.
 All contributions are welcome.

 ###Technical background
-  * Based technologies: LAMP, using Drupal framework
+  * Based technologies: LAMP, using Backdrop framework
   * Programming language: PHP

 ##Functionality Details